Wet sulfuric acid process: WSA for gasifiers

-The acid gas coming from a Rectisol-, Selexol-, amine gas treating or similar unit installed after the gasifier contains H2S, COS and hydrocarbons in addition to CO2.
-These gases were previously vented to the atmosphere, but now the acid gas requires purification in order not to affect the environment with SO2 emission.
-The WSA process provides a high sulfur recovery and recovers heat for steam production.
-The heat recovery rate is high, and the cooling water consumption is low, which saves resources.
+The acid gas exiting a Rectisol-, Selexol-, amine gas treating unit or other similar units installed after the gasifier contains H2S, COS and hydrocarbons in addition to CO2.
+In order to prevent the emission of SO2 into the environment, the acid gas can be purified via the WSA process.
+The WSA process is resource-efficient, providing a high sulfur recovery while producing superheated steam with the excess heat generated, which can be recirculated and reused.